Psychology BSc (Full time) 2019 start

 Application for a work placement year is made once you have successfully completed year 1 of the course.

 Level two students, who intend to take their third year as a work placement year can take the CSER8000 Work Placement Module (120 credits) in order to complete an undergraduate level work placement, building experience of, and confidence in, essential work place skills.
-This effectively extends the three year degree programme to a four year programme; consequently the title of the degree is altered to BSc Psychology (Industry).
+This effectively extends the three year degree course to a four year course; consequently the title of the degree is altered to BSc Psychology (Industry).

 There are two assignments to pass the module: A work placement year report with an interview and a presentation.